Strong homotopy Lie algebras, homotopy Poisson manifolds and Courant algebroids: Abstract

 \section{Abstract}

-In this paper, we study Maurer-Cartan elements on homotopy Poisson manifolds of degree $n$, which unify many twisted, or homotopy structures in Poisson geometry and mathematical physics, such as twisted Poisson manifolds, quasi-Poisson $\g$-manifolds and twisted Courant algebroids.
-As a byproduct, we justify that the homotopy symplectic manifold of degree $n$ is a homotopy version of the symplectic NQ-manifold and the Maurer-Cartan equation is a homotopy version of the master equation.
-We prove that the cotangent bundle of a homotopy Poisson manifold of degree $n$ is a symplectic NQ-manifold of degree $n+1$.
+We study Maurer-Cartan elements on homotopy Poisson manifolds of degree $n$.
+They unify many twisted or homotopy structures in Poisson geometry and mathematical physics, such as twisted Poisson manifolds, quasi-Poisson $\g$-manifolds, and twisted Courant algebroids.
 Using the fact that the dual of an $n$-term $L_\infty$-algebra is a homotopy Poisson manifold of degree $n-1$, we obtain a Courant algebroid from a $2$-term $L_\infty$-algebra $\g$ via the degree $2$ symplectic NQ-manifold $T^*[2]\g^*[1]$.
-Then, we derive a $2$-term $L_\infty$-algebra from a given one.
-This construction could produce many interesting examples.
 By integrating the Lie quasi-bialgebroid associated to the Courant algebroid, we obtain a Lie-quasi-Poisson groupoid from a $2$-term $L_\infty$-algebra, which is proposed to be the geometric structure on the dual of a Lie $2$-algebra.
-At last, we obtain an Ikeda-Uchino algebroid from a $3$-term $L_\infty$-algebra.
+These results lead to a construction of a new 2-term $L_\infty$-algebra from a given one, which could produce many interesting examples.